Are your startup’s cash and personal cash being kept in the same pocket?

 If you cannot tell the difference between your startup’s money and your personal cash, you lose track of your actions.

 Have you spent too much?
 How did you spend your startup’s money?
 How much is left?

-The answers for these questions must be 100% clear in your mind.
+The answers to these questions must be 100% clear in your mind.

 Dreams don’t come true simply by a visionary mind.
-Besides an inspiring vision, you must develop, since day one, your cash management skills.
+Besides an inspiring vision, you must develop, from day one, your cash management skills.